Shared Sequencing

 Projects Building Shared Sequencing

-Several major projects are developing shared sequencing infrastructure:
+Several projects are developing shared sequencing infrastructure:

 Espresso: Building a decentralized sequencing network with HotStuff consensus, focusing on EVM-compatible rollups and privacy-preserving sequencing.